 disable: the MAC Table Overflow alarm is disabled.

-The aAlarmStatusControl attribute is associated with the ONU, PON Port, LLID, UNI Port, or Queue object (see 14.4.1.1).
+The aAlarmStatusControl attribute is associated with the ONU, PON Port, LLID, mLLID, UNI Port, or Queue object (see 14.4.1.1).
 The Variable Container TLV for the aAlarmStatusControl attribute shall be as specified in Table 14-216.

 Table 14-216—Alarm Status Control TLV (0xD7/0x03-03)